 As you can imagine, we lost everything, and my roommates and I were immediately left homeless.
 Everything I had in that apartment was everything that I had at that point in my life: all the most important possessions when I was a kid that I brought to NYC from my childhood home, everything that I had from college, and everything that I had in NYC, including an expensive IWC Pilot’s Watch I recently purchased as a gift to myself (I always wanted to have a nice watch, and I spent many months researching the one that felt right to me.
 A watch is one of the few items a man will always wear, everyday, so it’s important to pick the right one that will last for decades).

 But at that point, the thought of having to buy new things was the last thing I wanted to do after losing all my old things, but buying new things was what was required.
 We didn’t have renters insurance, and we never received any compensation from the building.
-But, I had to at least have the basics for survival, and the first items I bought were packs of white t-shirts, underwear, and socks.
+But, I had to at least have the basics of survival, and the first items I bought were packs of white t-shirts, underwear, and socks.
 I will always remember making that purchase at the Kmart on 34th Street and 7th Avenue.
 Hanesbrand is one of our clients for WindowsWear, and everything I bought was Hanes.
 I was also dating a girl at the time who worked in luxury fashion, and she generously contacted all her friends across the industry to get them to send me clothes and shoes.
-Almost everything I received fit me perfectly, and I was getting packages of shirts, shorts, jeans, and pants from Bergdorf Goodman, shoes from Hogan, ties and belts from Ferragamo, and more.
+Almost everything I received fit me perfectly, and I was getting packages of shirts, shorts, jeans, and pants from Bergdorf Goodman, shoes from Hogan, ties, and belts from Ferragamo, and more.
 My wardrobe and my mentality at the time was certainly a mix of both homeless chic and high fashion.
 I also got other packages from other friends, and will always be grateful of everyone’s generosity.

 So why was no one at the apartment?
 As mentioned previously, we had organized a huge apartment party, with the name of the party being the date of the party.
 My roommates and I were all supposed to be at the apartment, getting it ready for the evening.